-Now, to be fair, these things are inherently “bad”; they are just… limiting.
+Now, to be fair, these things aren't inherently “bad”; they are just… limiting.
 While male heroes are allowed to have it all (including the girl), female heroes must sacrifice every trace of their femininity and accept being alone for eternity in order to fully realize their full potential.
 No time for boyfriends and mercy when you’re kicking ass and saving the world, right?!
 Sigh…

 narrative that has been perpetuated for a while now and is,

 frankly, getting stale.
 Personally, I’d love to see a female hero

 who, say, doesn’t mock those “other girls” either.
 A female hero

 who embraces ALL sides to herself without having to sacrifice the

 softer aspects in order to be taken seriously as a Badass.